meteorhacks/flow-components/README.md

 });
 ~~~

-See, we could access invidual child component by their id and get the state called value.
+See, we could access individual child component by their id and get the state called value.
 But this API has following characteristics:

-* You can only access child components inside template helper or an event handeler only.
+* You can only access child components inside template helpers and event handlers only.
 * You can't access it inside the component.
-(We add this restriction to avoid unnecessory re-renders)
+(We add this restriction to avoid unnecessary re-renders)
-* Unlike id in CSS, here id is scope to a component.
-You can have the child components with the same id in few different components.
+* Unlike an "id" in CSS, here "id" is scope to a component.
+You can have child components with the same id in few different components.
-* You can nest child lookups but we highly discourage that.
+* You can nest child lookups.

 ## Organizing Large Components

-Sometimes we may be have components with a large number of states, actions and prototypes.
-So, it's that case, it's super hard to put them all in a single file.
-There's a way to put those in different files.
+Sometimes our components could have a large number of states, actions and prototypes.
+So, it's super hard to put them all in a single file.
+Luckily, there's a way to put those functions in different files.
 This is how to do it.

 First create the component and name it like `component.js`